Healthy Hip Flexors – tips and tricks

 As we move forward with our energy, we need to send the hip and heels back behind to drive us forward and for optimal alignment.

 What to do?
 Great for any runner – remember, don’t wait until you have a complaint to take action!
-All of these steps are more thoroughly explained in the most recent video in the Yoga Flow Runners Facebook group.
+All of these steps are more thoroughly explained in the most recent video in the Run Better with Yoga Facebook community.

 Morning or pre-run: